open5e/open5e/source/equipment/magic-items/ring-of-elemental-command.rst

    necessary number of charges: *burning hands* (1 charge), *fireball* (2 charges), and *wall of fire* (3 charges).

-**Ring of Water Elemental Command.** You can expend 2 of the ring’s charges to cast *dominate monster* on a water elemental.
+**Ring of Water Elemental Command.** You can expend 2 of the ring's charges to cast *dominate monster* on a water elemental.
 In addition, you can stand on and walk across liquid surfaces as if they were solid ground.
 You can also speak and understand Aquan.